Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 #### `is-merged` error

-* This means you are currently on an un-merged Ampli branch.
+This means you are currently on an un-merged Ampli branch.
+To fix this error:

-* Log into Data and check your tracking plan has been reviewed and approved.
+1. Log into Data and check to make sure your tracking plan has been reviewed and approved.
-* You may need to "Refresh" your Data branch before being able to merge.
+2. You may need to "Refresh" your Data branch before being able to merge.
 If so make sure to run `ampli pull` again to get the latest updates.
-* Merge your Data branch.
+Merge your Data branch.

 #### `is-latest` error

 * This means you aren't on the latest version of your Data branch.
 * Run `ampli pull` to update your local project.

-### Enforcing branch coordination
+### Enforce branch coordination

 `ampli status --is-merged --is-latest`